Graduate Student Admission

 Students will not be admitted and may not appeal the decision.
 Students who are denied admission may discuss their options with an academic advisor.

 In addition to submitting official transcripts (see previous section on transcripts for admission requirements) and test scores, applicants are required to submit supporting documents, as specified by the relevant degree program.
 See the appropriate school section of this catalog for supporting documents required.
 Possible documents may include:

 A recommendation from a practicing professional in the field of study or a related field

 Applicants also may have to complete prescribed courses prior to admission to the degree program.
 Please see the particular degree program in this catalog for an explanation of the specific admission requirements for that program.

-Applications and all supporting documents should be sent to the Office of Admissions at the university.
-That office determines whether the application is complete and meets the minimal admissions index.
-It then forwards the file to the relevant academic school.
+Applications can be sent to the Office of Admissions and Student Recruitment at the university.
+All supporting documents should be sent to their academic school.
+The academic school will determine whether the application is complete and meets the minimal admissions index.
 The school reviews the index and supporting qualitative documents and approves or disapproves admission.
 See the relevant school section in this catalog for specific program requirements.